 By overlapping the siding from the top down, the installer is creating a watertight seal in which rain water rolls down and over the siding and not into cracks are partitions afforded by other siding methods.

-Varying the widths of the boards used can create a different looks for the exterior of the home.
+Varying the widths of the boards used can create a different look for the exterior of the home.
 Homes conforming to the “beach” or “ranch” style utilize this method.
 Mixing and matching widths of the siding can create different looks as well.
 Some installers have been known to mix lap siding with board and batten or shingle siding to produce a variety of artistic and architectural effects.

 It’s important to read and understand the lap siding manufacturer’s installation requirements before beginning a project as getting it wrong can be a costly mistake.

 It’s also important to thoroughly consider the type of the home undergoing the installation process.
 Types of homes can range from; contemporary, colonial, cape-cod style, ranch, bungalow, victorian, and more.